teks/squadron-commander/combat.md

 If a side has the advantage, its combat rating increases 25%; the opposing side loses 25%.

+If crews are ever given variability, better crews would increase the chance to gain the advantage.

 ### Retreat Checks

-The inferior side may choose to retreat if the ratio between the two sides' CVs is very unfavorable.
+A ship retreats if its `evasive` flag is set.
+Otherwise, it may choose to retreat if the ratio between the two sides' CVs is unfavorable.
 The chance of retreat grows as the ratio worsens.

-A ship may decide to retreat even though its allies don't, so also perform a similar retreat check for each individual ship on both sides.

 The chance of retreat is affected by eg morale; other specific influences may be added, such as hull damage or shield depletion.
+If a ship is protecting a base or settlement, chance of retreat likewise declines.

 Note which ships have retreated as they will inflict and receive reduced damage.

 ### Assign Damage

-Each ship is damaged; retreating ships receive less.
-Damage effects are applied simultaneously so there's no need for an initiative system.
+Damage effects are applied simultaneously so there's no need for an initiative
+system:

 1. Compute the total damage dealt to each side:
     * Each ship's damage dealt is equal to its CV * adjustment.
-Adjustment equals the first that applies:
+Adjustment
+      equals:
-        * 0.5 if the ship is retreating
+        * 0.5 if the ship is retreating, or else:
             * 0.75 if ship has disadvantage
             * 1.25 if ship has advantage
-    * Sum the damage from each ship and apply to the other side.
+    * Sum the damage from each side and apply it to its opponent.
-1. Compute the damage received to each unit:
+1. Compute the damage received by each ship:
-    * Divide the side's damage received equally among its units.
+    * Divide the side's received damage equally among its units.
     * Any ships that are retreating receive 50% damage.

 If ships get a maneuverability or sublight speed value, then slower ships will